 In the most recent Victorian Health Indicators Survey, Monash residents reported an average resilience score of 6.2.
-This is similar to Victorian residents, who reported an average resilience score of 6.4.117 The proportion of Monash residents who agreed that people in their neighbourhood are willing to help each other out was 69.0%, which is higher than the Victorian estimate (61.0%).118
+This is similar to Victorian residents, who reported an average resilience score of 6.4.
+The proportion of Monash residents who agreed that people in their neighbourhood are willing to help each other out was 69.0%, which is higher than the Victorian estimate (61.0%).

 A similar proportion of Monash residents agreed that people in their neighbourhood can be trusted (69.9%), compared to the proportion of Victorians who agreed (71.9%).
-119

-The 2019 Victorian Population Health Survey120 asked several questions about social capital, with data available at a regional level.
+The 2018 Victorian Population Health Survey asked several questions about social capital, with data available at a regional level.
 Monash is in the Inner Eastern Region, together with Boroondara, Manningham and Whitehorse local government areas.
 The Inner Eastern Region scored similarly to Melbourne and Victoria for the following:

-- 79.5% had spoken with five people or more 'in the previous 24 hours' while 2.7% had spoken to no one. - Most people said that they have 'family, friends and /or neighbours as social source of support', while 1.2% said they had no source of support. - 69.5% felt social and emotional support was available 'always or usually', while 8.3% said they 'rarely or never' had social support available. - Around one in five people said that they were a member of a sports group (23%), a religious group (19%) or a professional group (21.8%). - 57.7% said 'yes definitely' that they had feelings of safety while walking down their street at night. - Just over one in five (21.6%) said felt that they 'never' had an opportunity to have a real say on issues important to them, while one in four Victorians (25.3%) felt the same.
+- 77% had spoken with 'more than five people" in the previous 24 hours' while 2.3% had spoken to no one. - Most people said that they have 'family, friends and /or neighbours as social source of support', while 1.9% said they had no source of support. - 73.6% felt 'social and emotional support was available', while 8.5% said they 'rarely or never' had social support available. - 5% said that they had 'ran out of food, and couldn't afford to buy more in the previous year'. - One in five were a member of a sports group, one in five were a member of a religious group and one in five were a member of a professional group. - 57.7% said they "yes definitely" had 'feelings of safety while walking down their street at night'. - Just over one in five felt that they "never" 'had an opportunity to have a real say on issues important to them', while one in four Victorians felt the same.